A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: Introduction

 Let $ f, h: \R^{n} \rightarrow \R\cup \{ +\infty \} $ be proper lower semi-continuous convex functions such that $ \dom h \subseteq \dom f $ and $h - \mu \|\cdot\|^2/2$ is convex for some $ \mu\ge 0 $, and consider the optimization problem

-It is said that \eqref{eq:ProbIntro} is a HCCO problem if there exist nonnegative scalars $M_f$ and $L_f$ and a first-order oracle $f':\dom h \to \R^n$ (i.e., $f'(x)\in \partial f(x)$ for every $x \in \dom h$) satisfying the $(M_f,L_f)$-hybrid condition, namely: $\|f'(u)-f'(v)\| \le 2M_f + L_f \|u-v\|$ for every $u,v \in \dom h$.
+It is said that \eqref{eq:ProbIntro} is a hybrid convex composite optimization (HCCO) problem if there exist nonnegative scalars $M_f$ and $L_f$ and a first-order oracle $f':\dom h \to \R^n$ (i.e., $f'(x)\in \partial f(x)$ for every $x \in \dom h$) satisfying the $(M_f,L_f)$-hybrid condition, namely: $\|f'(u)-f'(v)\| \le 2M_f + L_f \|u-v\|$ for every $u,v \in \dom h$.
 The main goal of this paper is to study the complexity of proximal bundle methods for solving the HCCO problem \eqref{eq:ProbIntro} based on different bundle update schemes.
-Instead of focusing on a particular proximal bundle method, our unified approach considers a framework of proximal bundle methods based on a generic bundle update scheme (referred to as the GPB framework) and establishes a common iteration-complexity bound for all variants belonging to it.
+Instead of focusing on a particular proximal bundle method, our unified approach considers a framework of generic proximal bundle methods (referred to as the GPB framework) based on a generic bundle update scheme, and establishes a common iteration-complexity bound for all instances belonging to it.

 {\it Method outline.} Like all other proximal bundle methods, an iteration of a GPB variant solves the prox bundle subproblem

 where $\lam$ is the prox stepsize, and $x^c$ and $\Gamma$ are the current prox-center and bundle function, respectively.
 Moreover, it also performs two types of iterations, i.e., serious and null ones.
 In a serious iteration, the prox-center is updated to $x^c \leftarrow x $ and the updated bundle function $\Gamma^+$ is chosen so as to satisfy $\Gamma^+\ge \ell_f(\cdot;x)+h$ where $\ell_f(\cdot;x)= f(x)+\inner{f'(x)}{\cdot-x}$.
 In a null iteration, the prox-center does not change but $\Gamma$ is updated according to a certain bundle update scheme (which is usually more restrictive than the ones in the serious iterations).